turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu).
 Employers come to this part of the site to find candidates and post job opportunities; this is where the job postings in the #job-hunt channel come from.

-Creating your unique portfolio is the perfect opportunity to showcase skills and stand out!
+* Creating your unique portfolio is the perfect opportunity to showcase skills and stand out!

-### Set Up your Terminal Profile

-**Note:** Completing your Terminal portfolio is a Mod 4 deliverable and is not required for Mod 3.
+* Terminal Portfolio Optional for Mood 3.
 However, the sooner you get it published, the sooner employers can find your information on our site, so we     provide you with information to set up this module.
+* Portfolios can be submitted during the inning, as long as its before **EOD Friday of Week 5**.
+Please review the submission requirements before         submitting them for review.
+###Getting Started with Terminal
  * First, review the following video on how to set up your Terminal Portfolio:
  * [Watch this demo](https://drive.google.com/file/d/1NqHrdkr0B5wEvEaH9Z8dJK56TcSJoV_t/view)

 Next, follow these step-by-step directions to sign in: